090max/covid19IndiaTracker/README.md

 ### Installation

-To download it as a Personalize Web App , open the link in Google Chrome and then "Add to home screen".To Run the application for development Do the following:
+To download it as a Personalize Web App , open the <a href="https://covid19indiatracker.netlify.com">Link</a> in Google Chrome and then "Add to home screen".To Run the application for development Do the following:
 1. To Run the application for development ,Clone the repo
 ```sh
 git clone https://github.com/090max/covid19IndiaTracker